java-operator-sdk/kubernetes-glue-operator/README.md

 ## Contact Us

 Either in the discussion section here on GitHub or at [Kubernetes Slack Operator Channel](https://kubernetes.slack.com/archives/CAW0GV7A5).
+While in "object" form only placeholder substitutions are possible, in string template you can use all the features of qute.

 ## Quick Introduction